Radman-khezri/Python-Tutorial/README.md

 # Python-Tutorial
-You can find enjoyable Thing
+You can find enjoyable Thing here :)